daviddalpiaz/appliedstats/diagnostics.md

 \begin{center}\includegraphics{diagnostics_files/figure-latex/unnamed-chunk-59-1} \end{center}

-Notice that, calling `plot()` on a variable which stores an object created by `lm()` outputs four diagnostic plots by default.
+Notice that calling `plot()` on a variable which stores an object created by `lm()` outputs four diagnostic plots by default.
 Use `?plot.lm` to learn more.
 The first two should already be familiar.

 ### Suspect Diagnostics